 Psalm 111:1 “I will give thanks to the Lord with my whole heart, in the company of the upright, in the congregation.”

-We are created to worship and we are meant to worship together.
-We are saved into a body of believers.
-We do not really know the incredible damage done by the individualism that is one of the hallmarks of our culture.
-In believers it has led to spiritual ruin because of a lack of accountability; it has led to aberrant theology because of the refusal or ignorance of being taught by the God appointed leaders of a church; it has led to depression, loneliness; it denies the death of Christ for the church and not just individuals… because of ignorance of community for the welfare of the community’s members.
-The damage is incalculable and it continues.
-Lord, bring us to value the communion of the saints.
+In believers individualism has led to spiritual ruin because of a lack of accountability; it has led to aberrant theology because of the refusal or ignorance of being taught by the God appointed leaders of a church; it has led to depression, loneliness; it denies the death of Christ for the church and not just individuals.
+The list could go on.